 Megan is a performer, dramaturg, performance scholar, and arts administrator.
 A classically-trained mezzo-soprano, she maintains a fluidity between musical genres in her singing—delving into opera, operetta, art song, music theatre, jazz, and contemporary music.
 In addition to her extensive recital work, selected stage credits include Little Buttercup in HMS Pinafore with the Gilbert and Sullivan Society of Nova Scotia, Yu Xianji in Vocalypse's world premiere staging of the opera Trudeau: Long March/Shining Path, composed by D.D.
 Jackson with libretto by George Elliott Clarke, as well as Katisha in Gilbert and Sullivan's The Mikado and the Witch in Humperdink's Hansel and Gretel with the Acadia University Singing Theatre Ensemble.
 As the Witch in Hansel and Gretel Opera Canada Magazine described Megan as "dynamic [and] exciting", noting that she "completely took over the stage while on or near it."

 Megan has trained as a dramaturg with Mark Bly and Adrien Alice Hansel at the Kennedy Center for the Performing Arts in Washington, DC, and with Brian Quirt in Toronto.
-Previously a Program Coordinator at the Banff Centre for Arts and Creativity in Banff, AB she is currently a PhD student in the Theatre & Performance Studies department at York University in Toronto, ON.
+Previously a Program Coordinator at the Banff Centre for Arts and Creativity in Banff, AB she is currently a PhD student in the Theatre & Performance Studies department at York University.
 Megan holds an MA in theatre & performance studies from York University, an MA in musicology from the University of Ottawa, and a BMus in vocal performance from Acadia University.
 Her doctoral research—which centres on disability performance, infrastructural politics, and inclusive dramaturgy—explores how the creation practices of disability-identified performers in Canada intersect with frameworks of disability justice.
 In recent years Megan has turned to practice-based-research methodologies to serve her interest in both academic inquiry and live performance.

 Megan is currently based in Toronto.